Enterprise SEO Mistakes: Why 80% of SEO Tasks on Large Websites Never Get Done

 That is not a failure.
 That is the reality of large-scale SEO.

 Large websites are constantly changing.
-New pages are launched, old pages become outdated, products change, markets shift, technical debt builds up, competitors move, and Google releases updates from time to time.
+New pages are launched, old pages become outdated, products change, markets shift, business priorities shift, technical debt builds up, competitors move, and Google updates continue to reshape the search landscape.

 The work is endless.